Q: What is included in the ID Camp fee?

 Q: Where will the players be staying while they are at ID Camp?

 A: All players will be staying in the Linfield College dorm rooms while on campus.
 Per our packing list, please ensure all players bring their own bedding, pillows and towels as they will not be provided.

 A: Each dorm room includes one player per bed, shared bathroom, living space and study areas, a kitchenette with microwave, refrigerator and sink.

 Q: Where will the players be training?

-A: All trainings will be held at Linfield College on their campus fields.
+A: All trainings will be held at Linfield College on their campus fields and McMinnville High School.

 Q: How often will players train?